Skip to content

 Ending A Session

-To relinquish this job and release the resources you can simply type:
+To end this job and release the resources you can simply type:

 exit